Our Future Path! A plan for a better world!

 The first evidence of democracies in recorded history was in the Sumerian City States.
 Although they did not last long before becoming monarchies.
 Sometime before the sixth century BC, democracies were introduced in some ancient Indian republics.
 Some of these democratic forms of government can still be found in some Indian villages today.

 The first recorded existence of a true democracy was in the ancient Greek city state of Athens in the fifth century BC.
-Although voting rights were limited to only certain male citizens.
-They did elect some government officials, but all decisions still had to be made by a majority of the voters.
+All decisions had to be made by a majority of the voters.
+However, voting rights were limited to only certain male citizens and they did elect some government officials.
 At one time or another, many other Greek cities had some form of a democratic government, but information is scarce on how they worked.

 Traditionally, we date the founding of the Roman Republic to 506 BC.
 This republic had some of the features of a representative government.
 The Roman Senate was an assembly of leading citizens, who elected a pair of Consults to wield executed power for one year.
 After many years of conflict with the rest of the population, other citizens were given the right to elect their own representatives and to hold major offices in the state.
 This republic lasted until the establishment of the Roman Empire in 27 BC.